fioprotocol/fio-devhub/_docs/how-to/reg-proxy.md

 * When prompted select active account
 * Click Import Accounts

-{% include alert.html type="info" title="FIO Address required to register as a proxy"  content="The imported key has to have a previously registered FIO Address associated with it before it can be registered as a proxy." %}
+{% include alert.html type="info" title="FIO Crypto Handle required to register as a proxy"  content="The imported key has to have a previously registered FIO Crypto Handle associated with it before it can be registered as a proxy." %}

 **4) Register as a proxy**